JugglerX/harp-grunt-s3-boilerplate/README.md

 ### Install as a Harp Boilerplate

-If you have no installed harp already
+If you have not installed harp already - http://harpjs.com/docs/quick-start
 ```
 npm install -g harp
 ```